 meaning partridge, so the name probably morphed from one to the other under French influence.
 The name does not appear in any English-Mi'kmaq

-treaties from the 1700's that I could find, showing the name was likely not common in the English speaking parts of Nova Scotia at the time.
+treaties from the 1700's that I could find, showing the name was likely not common (at least among people who can sign treaties) in the English speaking parts of Nova Scotia at the time.
 In the Acadian-Mi'kmaq census of 1871, ten people had this surname, the oldest 97, and all but two were female, suggesting the French spelling might have been influenced by the slang for a pretty girl.

 The Pollett surname, at least for those who come from the United Kingdom, the Commonwealth, and the United States, seems to be of a different origin.
 From personal family trees, I know I get my surname from Newfoundland Pollett's who came from England in the 1770s.
 From Ancestry DNA results, I know I have a strong match for English Newfoundlanders and Southern English genetic communities.
 Further, the English Newfoundlanders according to Ancestry.com largely came from Dorset or Devon.
 The Port of Bridgwater Wikipedia Entry